aliya-95/Telegram-Bot/README.md

 # Telegram-Bot
-Telegram bot written and tested
+Telegram bot written and tested.

+Telegram name Currency genius (https://t.me/courseofexchangeBot)

 The bot returns the price for a certain amount of currency (euro, dollar, ruble and bitcoin).